 Why Do We Enjoy Distracting Arguments?

 We have distracting arguments to avoid discussing what matters.
 We want to sit around with pointless thought processes instead of asking direct questions that provide actionable answers.
-Who cares about five people versus one on the trail tracks?
+Who cares about five people versus one on the train tracks?
 What are we going to do about the economy we are leaving our grandchildren?
 Who cares about meaningless lifeboat scenarios?
 How do we ensure everyone eats in a world where the government is driven to prevent homelessness and hunger from being lessened or solved?

 We deal with these meaningless discussions to save ourselves the emotional turmoil of engaging with the struggles in our personal lives and the unyielding corruption within broader society.
 Such cowardice only makes problems more significant.